sarahciston/codingcare/posts/0critintro.md

 >gigantic enterprises that "know the short-range utility of computer systems but have no idea of their ultimate social cost." [@weizenbaumImpactComputerSociety1972]

+>"there’s nothing new about the mechanization of interpretation as such, but only about the extent, speed and stealth of its advances over the past 10 years or so. [...] ~~today’s interpretation machines follow closely the pattern of older industrial machines [...]~~ Strictly speaking, they don’t duplicate skills.
+Instead, they identify, isolate, and activate facsimiles of particular fragments of human action, amplifying and reproducing them repetitively at high speeds in order to produce uniform outputs in bulk" [@lohmannInterpretationMachinesContradictions2020]

 "participation washing"  identify participation as work, as consultation, and as justice. suggest long-term involvement instead of extractive forms of participation that remove context and scale for machine learning .
 "Participation workshops can become performative, where experts do not actually take the needs or recommendations of the different stakeholder groups into consideration."
 >"Whether acknowledged or not, a broad range of participants play an important role in producing the data that is used to train and evaluate ML models.
 For example, ImageNet, which laid the foundations for deep learning and most image recognition applications and is still used for ML benchmarking, is a dataset of millions of images, taken by hundreds of thousands of people, scraped from the open web and labeled by mTurk workers.
 Image classification tools are often built on top of models trained on the ImageNet dataset." [@sloaneParticipationNotDesign2022]